Office of Inspector General (OIG)

 - How was the OIG Formed?

 - The OIG was created by County ordinance to promote economy, efficiency and effectiveness in the administration of and, as its priority to prevent and detect fraud and abuse in programs and operations administered or financed by the County.
 It was determined that the oversight of such a large and diverse government required the organization and administration of the OIG to be independent and autonomous, to assure that no interference or influence external to the OIG adversely affects the independence and objectivity of the Inspector General.
-The OIG's jurisdiction has since grown to include the Solid Waste Authority, Health Care District, Children's Services Council and all thirty-eight municipalities.
+The OIG's jurisdiction has since grown to include the Solid Waste Authority, Children's Services Council and all thirty-nine municipalities.
 The Inspector General serves a four year term and future Inspector Generals will be selected by the Inspector General Committee which is comprised of the Commission on Ethics, the State Attorney and the Public Defender.